 I spent years in the marketing trenches before I figured out a strategy that works best for me.
 As you can probably guess, some things worked and most failed.
 I pissed away piles of money on promo avenues that never paid off.
 (And for the record, most don’t.)
 So instead of writing another “Top 10 Marketing Tips for Authors” click-bait post, I thought it would be more useful to outline what I currently do, complete with effort ratios and budget pools.

 The following breakdown will highlight the most common marketing tools used by authors.
 My own time and investment may fluctuate throughout the year depending on opportunities, but my overall strategy has largely solidified.
 With that said, let’s get started.

-Quick note on budgets: my current annual marketing budget is $2500, which increases based on earnings.
+Quick note on budgets: my current annual marketing budget is $2500, which can fluctuate based on earnings.
 Some authors will see that as beyond reach and others will see it as a drop in the bucket.
 This is why I denote an effort percentage, as everyone’s coffer will be different.
-It’s not so much about the amount, but rather how wisely it’s spent.
+The total amount is less important than how wisely it’s spent.
 You can still get some great ROI from a few hundred bucks.

 Paid Ads (30% effort, $1000 yearly budget)

 Think promo sites like BookBub, Freebooksy, ENT, and The Fussy Librarian.
 They generate thousands of downloads for a reasonable investment of time and money.
 A single BookBub promo will be the most effective ROI for the entire year.
 In fact, it trounces everything else combined.
 But, they are very hard to get, hence the other sites.
 I pair ads with my KDP free days (discount ads are far less effective).
 I run them every quarter while rotating services.
 A typical year might look like this:

 January : Freebooksy, Fussy Librarian, plus a tryout site

 March : ENT, Book Barbarian, plus a tryout site